 This is the second of two courses designed to take the learner from the definition of law and its governing bodies through to the elements and procedures of law enforcement within a park environment.
 Topics covered: investigations, preventative law, emergencies, investigative report writing and statements.

-Below is one offering of this course for the Fall 2014 term.
+Below is one offering of this course for the Spring/Summer 2015 term.

 Start any time

 This is a distance learning course.
 Start any time.
 You have 52 weeks from the date you register to complete this course.

 You have 52 weeks from the date that you register to complete the course.
 Students must provide an active email account upon registration to receive information on course material and to get started in this course.
 For more information, please contact Program Assistant, Hao_Wang@bcit.ca